dbap-rl/dbap-rl.github.io/draft.md

 We leverage human-provided data to bootstrap a multi-task RL system, using some tasks to provide resets for others.
 Our method combines offline RL at the low level and model-based graph search at the high level, where prior data is used to bootstrap low-level policies as well as facilitate practicing.
 We demonstrated the success of this system on both simulated and real-world kitchen environments.

 However, this work has several limitations.
 It requires tasks to be discretely defined, which is done by thresholding low-level states.
 Extending to high dimensional problems is an interesting avenue for future work.
 The algorithm assumes that the environment does not transition into "irreversible" states.
 This assumption is common in reset-free RL (<dt-cite key="gupta2021reset">Gupta et al.</dt-cite>, <dt-cite key="zhu2020ingredients">Zhu et al.</dt-cite>, <dt-cite key="eysenbach2017leave">Eysenbach et al.</dt-cite>), and encompasses a range of robotics problems.
 Expanding the system to cope with scenarios where the kettle falls off the table or the environment goes into irrecoverable states would be an interesting future direction.

+## Acknowledgements

+This authors would like to thank several colleagues at Robotics at Google and UC Berkeley, specifically Thinh Nguyen and Gus [TODO] for their contributions with building the hardware setup and Archit Sharma, Kelvin Xu, Justin Yu, Vikash Kumar for helpful discussions.
+The authors would also like to acknowledge funding from the Office of Naval Research (ONR) for SL and AG.